zju3dv/disprcnn/README.md

 The system architure figure is created with [Blender](https://www.blender.org/), feel free to reuse our [project file](https://mega.nz/file/Z1xhFSwD#tCYwKCGNaquv1pH6bbYe0hf_7AIs3yd53jg6_z3f_CU)!

 ## Copyright
-This work is affliated with ZJU-SenseTime Joint Lab of 3D Vision, and its intellectual property belongs to SenseTime Group Ltd.
+This work is affiliated with ZJU-SenseTime Joint Lab of 3D Vision, and its intellectual property belongs to SenseTime Group Ltd.

 ```
 Copyright SenseTime.
 All Rights Reserved.